Available in : Vietnamese

 You can explore virginal islets

 If you are looking for an offshore adventurous time, you can take a boat trip among Phu Quy islets to explore the flora and fauna, the hidden coves and plan an exclusive swim, snorkels, and picnics in a serene environment.
-Several islets are waiting to be explored such as Den islet (Hòn Đen), Tranh islet (Hòn Tranh), Trung islet (Hòn Trứng)… but Hon Tranh Islet stay the favorite.
+Several islets are waiting to be explored such as Den islet (Hòn Đen), Tranh islet (Hòn Tranh), Trung islet (Hòn Trứng)… but Hon Tranh Islet stays the favorite.
 With rocky cliffs pointing out on both sides, an extensive stretch of white sand and turquoise water, Hon Tranh Islet undoubtedly deserves an excursion.

 Diverse Religious Temples and Shrines to visit